spxbhuhb/zakadabar-stack/doc/guides/rui/Internals.md

 `init*` functions run when the builder instance is created `build*` functions run when the `build` function of the builder instance is called

+### Error Handling

+Use `ErrorsRui.report` to report compiation errors.

+When impractical to report the error directly, throw a `RuiCompilationException` and then catch it at the closest appropriate place where error reporting can properly be done.

 ## Transform Algorithm

 The `rui` plugin creates a rui component class for each function annotated with `@Rui`.